MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-known-issues.md

 This can happen when trying to convert satellite assemblies to Package Resource Index (PRI) files.

 We are aware of this issue and are working on a more long term solution.
-As a temporary workaround, you can disable the resource generator by adding this line of XML to your package manifest file:
+As a temporary workaround, you can disable the resource generator by adding this line of XML to the first PropertyGroup element in hosting project file:

 ``<AppxGeneratePrisForPortableLibrariesEnabled>false</AppxGeneratePrisForPortableLibrariesEnabled>``